sarahciston/codingcare/_drafts/meaningweaver.md

 nav_order: 95
 ---

+nearbyness and phenomenological language modeling

+>what would be a phenomenological (rather than stocastic) computational representation of language?

 >"words encoding the bodies they cover.
 And despite everything the body remains." [@rankineCitizenAmericanLyric2014]

 [When/how] did language become mathematical(ized), probabilistic, and spatial(ized)?